wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 to ingest more events than before distributing the load of information between several managers simultaneously.

 In addition, a cluster of Wazuh managers is prepared to handle the fall of any manager without affecting its operation, unless it is the master manager.
-Agents that were reporting to this fallen manager will start to report to another manager of the cluster automatically, without the loss of event.
+Agents that were reporting to this fallen manager will start to report to another manager of the cluster automatically, without the loss of events.

 Finally, the Wazuh cluster is in continuous development and we hope it to include many new features very soon.
 For example, we refer to the possibility of switching the role of master between the different managers providing high availability.